What is Ransomware?

 The first documented case of ransomware was in 1989.
 Called the AIDS Trojan, it was physically distributed through the post via thousands of floppy disks that claimed to contain an interactive database on AIDS and risk factors associated with the disease.
 When triggered, the malware effectively disabled the user's access to much of the content on the disk.

-AIDS Trojan demanded a ransom (or as the ransom note named it, “license payment”) of US $189 to be sent to a post office box in Panama allowing the user to execute the program 365 times.
+AIDS Trojan demanded a ransom (or as the ransom note named it, “licence payment”) of US $189 to be sent to a post office box in Panama allowing the user to execute the program 365 times.
 Dr. Joseph Popp was identified as the author; authorities, however, declared him mentally unfit to stand trial.

 In May 2017, a ransomware worm detected by ESET as WannaCryptorakaWannaCry spread rapidly, using the exploit EternalBlue leaked from NSA, which exploited a vulnerability in the most popular versions of Windows operating systems.
-Despite the fact that Microsoft had issued patches for many of the vulnerable OSes more than two months prior to the attack, files and systems of thousands of organizations around the globe fell victim to the malware.
+Despite the fact that Microsoft had issued patches for many of the vulnerable OSes more than two months prior to the attack, files and systems of thousands of organisations around the globe fell victim to the malware.
 Damage it caused was estimated as being billions of dollars.

 In June 2017, malware detected by ESET as Diskcoder.C aka Petya started making rounds in Ukraine, but soon burrowed its way out of the country.
-As it later turned out, it was a well-orchestrated supply-chain attack that misused popular accounting software so as to attack and harm Ukrainian organizations.
+As it later turned out, it was a well-orchestrated supply-chain attack that misused popular accounting software so as to attack and harm Ukrainian organisations.

 However, it got out of hand and by infecting many global companies including Maersk, Merck, Rosneft and FedEx; it caused hundreds of millions of dollars in damages.